hm-green-it-lab/jss2025/README.md

 ## Python Scripts for Generating Figures and Tables

 This repository contains several Python scripts for processing, analyzing, and visualizing the experimental results.
-These scripts are located in the [`EXPERIMENT_RESULTS/`](./EXPERIMENT_RESULTS/) folder:
+These scripts are located in the [`EXPERIMENT_RESULTS/`](./EXPERIMENT_RESULTS/) folder.
+Most of the scripts are designed to be executed from the top-level folder of the repository (e.g., `python ./EXPERIMENT_RESULTS/createCpuUtilizationTableForAllLoadLevelsAndScenarios.py`).
+The only exceptions are the `create_power_consumption_barchart.py` and `visualizePowerCapAsBoxplot.py` scripts, which need to be executed from within the [`EXPERIMENT_RESULTS/`](./EXPERIMENT_RESULTS/) folder.

 | Script Name | Description |
 | --- | --- |